raganwald-deprecated/homoiconic/2010/10/let.md

 And I suppose we shouldn't be making long functions, but even on a short function I prefer the values and the bindings be kept close together.
 Declaring variables inside a scope avoids that issue, but I strongly prefer using parameters when I want to create a new scope.
 The parameter variable is very close to the `function` keyword what establishes the scope, and that makes the code very easy to understand.

 But the very best reason for using `let` is that [Javascript 1.7 includes a `let` keyword][js17]!
-Knowing that you'll be using `let` eventually, why not write your code so it is future-proof?
+Knowing that you'll be using `let` eventually, why get in the habit now?

 ---

 p.s.
-It seems that my tongue being in cheek was not obvious about the expression "future-proof."
-So here's the long explanation: Using this "functional" implementation of `let` makes your code "let-like," and certainly it will be easy to rewrite it if and when `let` is supported as a keyword on all of the Javascript platforms you intend to target.
-Even if you are writing for a browser that supports Javascript 1.7 and `let`, you have to turn the keyword on precisely because the keyword will break existing code, so using this implementation of `let` is safe.
-To summarize, if you are working in an environment where you can count on the `let` keyword, I think you should use it.
-If you aren't, I prefer to use this functional implementation, knowing that it will be easy to 'port' should the need ever arise.
+A proggit reader [brings up a good point][proggit]: *Closures* are a means of implementing *lexical scope*.
+Closures are an implementation mechanism, not a language feature.

 p.p.s.
-A proggit reader [brings up a good point][proggit]: *Closures* are a means of implementing *lexical scope*.
-Closures are an implementation mechanism, nit a language feature.
+There's an excellent discussion of variable hoisting in [this excellent article][answers].

 Follow [me](http://reginald.braythwayt.com) on [Twitter](http://twitter.com/raganwald) or [RSS](http://feeds.feedburner.com/raganwald "raganwald's rss feed").
 I work with [Unspace Interactive](http://unspace.ca), and I like it.